-A rich and colorful atmosphere await your family at the Oak Park Conservatory!
-This hidden oasis of the western suburbs is such a neat and uplifting place to visit with your kids… and it’s free.
-We enjoyed meandering down the the winding paths, taking in the citrus scents of the lemon trees, and being surrounded by warmth, nature and beautiful blooms on a cold day.
-After a peaceful walk though the conservatory, we ventured across the street to Rehm Park, which was voted one of the 10 Best Parks and Playgrounds in the Near Western Suburbs.
+Right across the street, a rich and colorful atmosphere await your family at the Oak Park Conservatory.
+This hidden nature oasis of the western suburbs is such a neat and uplifting place to visit with your kids… and it’s free.
+You’ll love the winding paths, lush atmosphere, and talking parrots!

 Explore three garden showrooms at the conservatory including a Mediterranean Room, Tropical Room and Desert Room — each with its own unique personality.
-There’s also a small tranquil waterfall, a koi pond, and an outdoor discovery garden.
+There are small waterfalls and a koi pond in the rooms, and an outdoor discovery garden as well.

-Besides the beauty and vibrancy that await you along the paths, do not miss the very engaging talking parrots: George, Sarah and Skipper.
-My daughter loved the friendly greetings back and forth with George!
+Besides the beauty and vibrancy that await you along the paths, do not miss the very engaging talking parrots!
+George, Sarah and Skipper are fun to converse with.

-After your serene visit to the conservatory, you can pack a lunch/snacks to eat across the street at one of the picnic tables or benches at Rehm Park.
-After the kids run off some energy there, check out Hole In The Wall Ice Cream located around the corner at 901 1/2 S Oak Park Avenue (about a 5 minute walk) for some delicious soft serve custard or frozen yogurt!
+There are a couple places to grab a treat closeby.
+Check out Hole In The Wall Ice Cream located around the corner at 901 1/2 S Oak Park Avenue (about a 5 minute walk) for some delicious soft serve custard or frozen yogurt.
+We just got word that they closed for the season on October 3, 2021, but it’s a great place to keep in mind for next spring.
 There’s also Oak Park Bakery, located at 904 S Oak Park Avenue, where you can pick up some of the tastiest cookies, pastries, breads and pies.

 Best Days/Times To Go

-Weekends are slightly busier, but anytime is a perfect time to visit.
+Weekends are slightly busier at the conservatory, but anytime is a perfect time to visit.
 It’s truly a year-round retreat!